 Chapter 1: Introduction

-Catherine Compton-Lilly, Tisha Lewis Ellison, Kristen Perry, & Peter Smagorinsky
+Catherine Compton-Lilly, Tisha Lewis Ellison, Kristen H. Perry, & Peter Smagorinsky

 Chapter 2: Third and Hybrid Spaces in Literacy Scholarship and Practice: They are Different, and their Differences Matter